About Us

 Enrique Bascur

 Enrique speaks English, Spanish and has Wilderness First Responder certification.
-He will be your cook, your driver and your guide in the wild!
+He will be your cook and guide in the wild!

 Sopresa, chilean purebred yearling, free untamed mare